 - Cover leftover cake and store in the refrigerator for up to 3 days.

 - Make Ahead Instructions: You can get started on the sugared cranberries and rosemary 1 day ahead of time.
 See step 1.
 You can make the meringue mushrooms in advance (step 7) as long as the weather is dry.
 (Humidity will ruin them.)
 Store at room temperature for up to 2-3 days before using.
 You can make the roll cake in advance (steps 2-6) because it must cool/chill completely before filling.
 Refrigerate for at least 3 hours and up to 1 day.
 You can also refrigerate the filled cake roll (steps 9-10) for up to 2 days.
 You can make the whipped cream (step 9) 1 day in advance too.
 Cover and refrigerate until ready to use.
 You can make the chocolate ganache topping (step 11) 1 day in advance, but if you let it sit for longer than 1 hour, it will thicken too much.
 If refrigerating for longer than 1 hour, cover it.
 To thin it out when ready to use, stir and warm it in a heat-proof bowl over a pan of simmering water for about 1 minute.
 Do not microwave it.
-Entire cake can be made in advance too.
+Entire cake can be made 1-2 days in advance too.
 (Steps 1-12.)
-It’s best to decorate with sugared cranberries, meringues, and a dusting of confectioners’ sugar (step 13) close to serving though.
+Cover and refrigerate until ready to decorate and serve.
+You can also freeze the assembled cake before or after adding the ganache.
+(Steps 1-11 or 12.)
+Cover and freeze for up to 3 months.
+Thaw in the refrigerator before continuing with the recipe.
+It’s best to decorate with sugared cranberries, meringues, and a dusting of confectioners’ sugar (step 13) closest to serving.

 - Cranberries: Use fresh cranberries, not frozen.
 The sugar syrup doesn’t coat evenly on the frozen berries, leaving you with plain shriveled cranberries.

 - Frangelico Liqueur: This is a hazelnut liqueur.
 If desired, feel free to swap with the same amount of another flavored liqueur such as amaretto (almond), Baileys Irish Cream, Kahlua, Grand Marnier, or other.
-You can also replace the alcohol with strong (cold or room temperature) coffee or 1 teaspoon of vanilla extract.
+You can also replace the alcohol with strong (cold or room temperature) coffee or 1 teaspoon of vanilla extract or other flavor extract.

 - Chocolate: You need 6 ounces of pure chocolate for the ganache topping and 1 ounce for the mushrooms.
 Pure baking chocolate is sold in 4 ounce bars, so 2 bars will be a little more than enough.
 I recommend Baker’s or Ghirardelli brands, both sold in 4 ounce bars in the baking aisle.
 You can use semi-sweet or bittersweet.
 If using white chocolate, reduce the amount of heavy cream in the ganache to 1/2 cup (120ml).